Thesis-Seminar/thesis-course-materials/assignments/data_section.md

 ### Presentations

-Presentations will be on March 5th and 7th.
+Presentations will be on March 4th.
 You will have 10 minutes to present your data.

 I'll assign the order of presentations below as the date approaches.